-Services that are covered for you What you must pay when you get these services Caregiver training SCAN understands the critical role caregivers play - and the challenges they face.
-A series of training classes is available for caregivers themselves or for the unpaid caregiver to a SCAN member. \$0 copayment Prior authorization rules apply The series of training classes will provide information, skills training, and support for caregivers.
+What you must pay when you get these services Services that are covered for you Cardiovascular disease testing Blood tests for the detection of cardiovascular disease (or There is no coinsurance, abnormalities associated with an elevated risk of copayment, or deductible cardiovascular disease) once every 5 years (60 months). for cardiovascular disease testing that is covered once every 5 vears.
+Prior authorization rules apply Caregiver training SCAN understands the critical role caregivers play - and the \$0 copayment challenges they face.
+A series of training classes is available Prior authorization rules for caregivers themselves or for the unpaid caregiver to a apply SCAN member.
+The series of training classes will provide information, skills training, and support for caregivers.
 The 4-week series is designed to fit into a busy schedule and is offered several times throughout the year.
 Contact Member Services for further details.
 This benefit does not apply to your maximum out-of-pocket amount.
-Cervical and vaginal cancer screening Covered services include: For all women: Pap tests and pelvic exams are covered once every 24 months If you are at high risk of cervical or vaginal cancer or you are of childbearing age and have had an abnormal Pap test within the past 3 years: one Pap test every 12 months There is no coinsurance, copayment, or deductible for Medicare-covered preventive Pap and pelvic exams.
+Cervical and vaginal cancer screening

+- For all women: Pap tests and pelvic exams are covered once every 24 months - If you are at high risk of cervical or vaginal cancer or you are of childbearing age and have had an abnormal Pap test within the past 3 years: one Pap test every 12 months amount.

+There is no coinsurance, copayment, or deductible for Medicare-covered preventive Pap and pelvic exams.

 You do not need a referral for a routine preventive care visit to an OB/GYN within your network.
-Prior authorization rules apply Chiropractic services (Medicare-covered) Covered services include:We cover only manual manipulation of the spine to correct subluxation 20% of the Medicare- approved amount for each visit.
-Prior authorization rules apply

-Services that are covered for you What you must pay when you get these services Cognifit Cognifit is an online program that offers a series of mental activities designed to strengthen attention, memory and other skills that are so important as we age. \$0 copayment Cognifit provides: Mental games that focus on keeping your brain in shape by improving attention, memory, brain speed, intelligence, navigation, and communication skills.
+Services that are covered for you What you must pay when you get these services Chiropractic services (Medicare-covered) Covered services include: • We cover only manual manipulation of the spine to correct subluxation \$0 copayment for each visit.
+Prior authorization rules Medicare-covered chiropractic services are covered only through your assigned medical group. apply Chiropractic services (Routine/Non-Medicare-covered) Routine chiropractic services cover necessary routine care.
+You are covered for up to 20 visits per year of routine chiropractic services (combined with acupuncture services).
+You must use SCAN Desert Health Plan's contracted routine chiropractic provider. \$10 copayment for each office visit for up to 20 visits per year.
+Prior authorization rules apply You do not need a referral for an initial chiropractic visit.
+Any subsequent visits require prior authorization.
+This benefit does not apply to your maximum out-of-pocket amount.
+Cognifit Cognifit is an online program that offers a series of mental activities designed to strengthen attention, memory and other skills that are so important as we age. \$0 copayment Cognifit provides: Mental games that focus on keeping your brain in shape by improving attention, memory, brain speed, intelligence, navigation, and communication skills.
 Exercises tailored to your unique brain.
 Using a special method, each exercise adapts in difficulty as you use it, so you're always working at the optimum level where you are most likely to improve your performance.
 Round-the-clock access.
 Cognifit is available online 24 hours a day, seven days week, so you can use it whenever it's convenient for you.
 To register for Cognifit, you'll first need to create a One Pass account by visiting YourOnePass.com and following the instructions to sign up.
 After you register, you can access Cognifit directly at any time from a computer, tablet or smartphone.
-This benefit does not apply to your maximum out-of-pocket amount.
+This benefit does not apply to your maximum out-of-pocket